fotokite/fotokite-api/README.md

 # Fotokite API

-The **Fotokite API** enables customers and partners to seamlessly integrate and automate Fotokite systems within their workflows.
-It's goal is to provide a flexible, high-level interface, with which you can easily control Fotokite systems and access real-time data, allowing you to build powerful, customized applications that improve operational efficiency and situational awareness.
+The **Fotokite API** enables customers and partners to seamlessly integrate and automate Fotokite systems with their workflows.
+Its goal is to provide a flexible, high-level interface, with which you can easily control Fotokite systems and access real-time data, allowing you to build powerful, customized applications that improve operational efficiency and situational awareness.

 The API offers two main types of interfaces: